 Have you ever had an ingrown toenail before?

 If not, count yourself among the fortunate.
-If you have, you already know.
-It hurts.
+If you have, you already know that it hurts.

 I think you get the point.
 Ingrown toenails are not fun.
 But there’s a light at the end of the tunnel.